gseriche/punchlist-exercise/README.md

 - AWS_DEFAULT_REGION

-The three first variables must have the same condition explained in the first paragraph, after that you should create a SSH_KEY variable having your private key and get access to the repository, this variables was used inside the folder ".github/workflows" in the file called "terratest-action.yml"
+The three first variables must have the same condition explained in the first paragraph, this variables was used inside the folder ".github/workflows" in the file called "aws-cdk.yml"